-For Amateurs OUTSIDE of the state of Georgia to make contact with as many Phone and/or CW Georgia stations in as many of the 159 Georgia counties as possible.
+For radio amateurs OUTSIDE of the state of Georgia to make contacts with as many Phone and/or CW Georgia stations in as many of the 159 Georgia counties as possible.
 Amateurs INSIDE the state of Georgia

 The Georgia QSO Party is held annually the second full weekend of April.
 There are two operating periods: 1800Z (2:00 pm EDST) Saturday until 0359Z